 Cats can cause significant damage to breeding colonies of endangered seabirds, and a single cat can quickly kill off multiple breeding adults in a short period of time causing long-term damage to the breeding population.
 Keeping pet cats indoors and removing feral cat populations are ways to reduce this pressure.

 The arrival of the mongoose on other Hawaiian islands has been devastating to native breeding birds, and the fact that they have yet to establish on Kauaʻi is part of the reason why the island is still a haven for rare endemics.
 Unfortunately, this may be about to change.
 In May and then July of 2012, two mongoose were captured on the island of Kauai by members of the Kauai Invasive Species Committee (KISC) and since that point an on-going control program has been operational to attempt to prevent the species from becoming established on the island.
 Being vigilant to the appearance of new introduced predators like the mongoose, or species of snakes for example, is therefore critical.
+Make sure that you don’t bring anything harmful back with you when you come back from overseas – invasive weeds, invertebrates and other pests can have a devastating impact on fragile island ecosystems, so preventing them from getting here in the first place is the easiest solution.
+Wash your gear and shoes to be sure they are free from seeds before going back out.
 Have a look at KISCs website (http://www.kauaiisc.org) to see what you can do when you spot an invasive species, and if you see a mongoose in particular please report it immediately:

 KISC Office: (808) 821-1490